-Warrane College provides accommodation for 190 men and is open to students of all ages, backgrounds and beliefs.
-The College offers a comprehensive tutorial program along with a wide range of activities, professional orientation and opportunities to meet members of the University staff informally.
-Non-resident membership is available to those students who wish to participate in College activities and to make use of its facilities.
-The general spiritual care of the College has been entrusted to Opus Dei, a personal prelature of the Catholic Church.
-Enquiries: The Master, Warrane College, PO Box 123, Kensington 2033.
+Warrane College offers accommodation for 180 men of all ages, backgrounds and beliefs.
+Excellent study conditions and a comprehensive tutorial program are features of College life.
+These are set in the context of a wide range of cultural, social, spiritual and sporting activities in a friendly and open atmosphere.
+Non-resident membership of the College is available.
+Opus Dei, a prelature of the Catholic Church, is responsible for the spiritual care of the College.
+Enquiries: The Master, Warrane College, PO Box 123 Kensington 2033.
 Telephone (02) 662 6199.